trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 environment as used for `Pre-Push CI Testing`_.
-Also, the project may also choose to run additional automated post-push CI builds that exactly match the pre-push CI default builds to help check on the health of these builds continuously and not just rely on the develpment team to always perform the pre-push CI builds correctly before pushing.
+Also, the project may also choose to run additional automated post-push CI builds that exactly match the pre-push CI default builds to help check on the health of these builds continuously and not just rely on the development team to always perform the pre-push CI builds correctly before pushing.

 .. _Nightly Testing: